superfluid-finance/protocol-monorepo/README.md

   </a>
 </p>

-:warning: This repo is deprecated, use sdk-core instead :warning:
+:warning: This repo is fully deprecated, use sdk-core instead :warning:

+You can get the last release of js-sdk at the branch [here](https://github.com/superfluid-finance/protocol-monorepo/tree/release-js-sdk-stable).

 Javascript SDK for building with Superfluid Protocol.